VariantSync/DiffDetective/README.md

 mvn install
 ```

 DiffDetective is now available on your system.
-Add the following to the pom.xml of your Maven project to add DiffDetective as a dependency, but make sure to pick the right version.
-You can the current version of DiffDetective you installed at the top of the pom.xml file in DiffDetective.
+Add the following to the pom.xml of your Maven project to add DiffDetective as a dependency, but make sure to pick the right version number.
+You can find the version number of DiffDetective at the top of the pom.xml file of DiffDetective.

 ```xml
 <dependency>